camunda-community-hub/camunda-8-code-studio/README.md

 It is required to sign up for the Camunda Platform 8 trial in front of the workshop.
 This trial will last for 30 days, so make sure it is still active when the workshop is taking place.
 You can sign up [here](https://accounts.cloud.camunda.io/signup).

+If you are working asynchronously on this Code Studio it is recommended to check out this [YouTube playlist](https://www.youtube.com/playlist?list=PLJG25HlmvsOUvvKB7Iiy6H5brYhb_W8Lc).
+In these videos you will be guided through the exercises and get some useful information as well as live demos.

 # 🎓Exercises

 ## Exercise 1: Design the process